 - Term: This column contains the extracted terms from the text.
-For example, if we are extracting the Nouns then all the nouns will be stored in this column.
+For example, if we are extracting the Nouns, then all the nouns will be stored in this column.

 - Score: This column contains the number of times a term is repeated in the input column.
-For example, India is the first term extracted from the text then Term Extraction Transformation will check all the rows and counts the number of times Term India is repeated in all the rows available in that input column.
+For example, India is the first term extracted from the text.
+Term Extraction Transformation will check all the rows and counts the number of times Term India is repeated in all the rows available in that input column.

-Exclusion Tab in Term Extraction Transformation
+Exclusion Tab in SSIS Term Extraction Transformation

-- Table or view: Select the table or view from the drop down list which contains the exclusion terms.
+- Table or view: Select the table or view from the drop-down list which contains the exclusion terms.